Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Comparison with cosmological simulations

 The results presented in Section \ref{sec:population_offsets} isolate the effects of satellite mass ratio and orbital configuration on the stellar--DM phase-space offsets.
 However, they make several simplifying assumptions: a static, spherically symmetric cluster potential, idealised satellite structure with fixed stellar--to--halo mass relations, and satellites injected on individual orbits into an isolated cluster.
 Real clusters experience more complex assembly histories, with multiple satellites accreting simultaneously, ongoing major mergers that violate the adiabatic approximation, triaxial halo shapes, and correlations between satellite properties and their host environment.
 We therefore compare our model predictions to phase-space and radial profile measurements from cosmological simulations in order to assess whether the magnitude and scaling of their stellar--DM offsets are consistent with those expected from varying the infalling satellite population alone.

 Any systematic differences between our model predictions and the cosmological simulations would therefore point to additional effects present due to the inclusion of this proper cosmological context or detailed baryonic physics.
-These could include: variations in halo assembly history and the timing of accretion events; baryonic back-reaction that modifies the inner density profile of the cluster; correlations between infalling satellite populations and host properties (e.g., more massive clusters accreting systematically different infalling satellite populations); or the pre-processing of satellites in group environments before cluster infall.
+These could include: variations in halo assembly history and the timing of accretion events; baryonic back-reaction that modifies the inner density profile of the cluster; correlations between infalling satellite populations and host properties (e.g., more massive clusters accreting systematically different infalling satellite populations); the pre-processing of satellites in group environments before cluster infall; or satellite-satellite interactions within the cluster, which our model neglects \citep[e.g.][]{Knebe2006}.
 Differences are also expected owing to the coarser mass and force resolution of these simulations relative to our controlled simulations.
 At the resolutions of current large-volume cluster simulations, tidal stripping of stellar material is not perfectly converged \citep{Martin2024, Lovell2025}, which can lead to artificially enhanced stripping and potentially affect the detailed phase-space properties of the ICL.